 Tap the trick pile to immediately advance to the next trick.

-If this is the case, you've almost certainly (intentionally or accidentally) locked your device to portrait orientation - this affects all apps, not just Card Shark.
+Check if you've inadvertantly locked your device to portrait orientation - this affects all apps, not just Card Shark.

 To correct: Swipe up from the bottom of the home screen to bring up the Control Center.
 Look for the icon that resembles an arrow encircling a padlock.
 Touch this icon to enable/disable rotation lock on your device.

-- How do I move fewer than the maximum cards in Klondike?
+How do I move fewer than the maximum cards in Klondike?
+Card Shark

 incorporates "smart dragging" to compensate for the iPhone's small touch